 If you’re feeling really informal, just grab a sub at D’Deli (consistently ranked as the No. 1 sandwich shop on the Front Range) and head to a picnic table along the creek.
 Golden would not be a great Colorado town without a great Mexican restaurant, and El Dorado fits the bill with a family-owned eatery that makes wonderful Mexican dishes from scratch.

-And if you want to build up your post workout calorie intake in the liquid form, just remember that Golden is the biggest little beer town in the world, brewing more beer than any other place on the planet.
+And if you want to build up your post-workout calorie intake in liquid form, just remember that Golden is the biggest little beer town in the world, brewing more beer than any other place on the planet.
 Most of that is due to Coors Brewery, but Golden is also filled with ten craft breweries and two distilleries, most of which have rotating food trucks.
 Try Coda Brewing, just down the hill from Red Rocks on the south side of Golden.
-Or in downtown, check out Mountain Toad, Golden City Brewery or Barrels and Bottles, which has a dozen craft beers and a dozen excellent wines on tap.
-Or check out the always eclectic Ace Hi Tavern or the Golden +49 Cidery & Pub, which offers house crafted beverages paired with food created from a scratch themed kitchen.
-Across the street, the Trailhead Taphouse & Grill has Cajun inspired food, sandwiches and salads, while up the block you can continue your yoga experience at marvelous lunch buffet of the Sherpa House, featuring foods and drink from Nepal and India.
+Or downtown, check out Mountain Toad, Golden City Brewery or Barrels and Bottles, which has a dozen craft beers and a dozen excellent wines on tap.
+Or check out the always eclectic Ace Hi Tavern or the Golden +49 Cidery & Pub, which offers house-crafted beverages paired with food created from a scratch-themed kitchen.
+Across the street, the Trailhead Taphouse & Grill has Cajun-inspired food, sandwiches and salads, while up the block you can continue your yoga experience at the marvelous lunch buffet of the Sherpa House, featuring foods and drink from Nepal and India.